Naraujo13/AGG-EventB-Rodin/README.md

 to make their proofs they expand all the states of this grammar.
 Consequently it is impossible to use this automatic provers with grammar with infinite states or even with grammars that have a lot of states.
 This approach allows the use of semiautomatic provers with both of them, making the proofs without the need to expand all the states of the grammar.
-The formal base of this research is (CAVALHEIRO, 2010) PHD thesis and further developed in (CAVALHEIRO, 2017), the first available in the following link and the second as a paper.pdf in the repository: www.lume.ufrgs.br/handle/10183/25516
+The formal base of this research is (CAVALHEIRO, 2010) PHD thesis and further developed in (CAVALHEIRO, 2017), available in the following links:

+(1) www.lume.ufrgs.br/handle/10183/25516;
+(2)www.sciencedirect.com/science/article/pii/S0304397517303419a;

 This project consists of three phases:
       1. Parser